Rami24t/Social-Network-Page-Imitation/README.md

 - Prepare the presentation of your work and your page.
 - Make the Sudio Ghibli Page.
 - Make necessary icons, logos, and images.
+- Take screenshots of the result of your work.

 Tips and Hints: